h1romas4/zellij-datetime/README.md

 MIT License

+## WIP

+- [x] Support for changing timezone by click or scroll on a pane.
+- [x] Support for timezone definition files.
+- [x] Binary size reduction.
+- [x] Improved parsing of configuration files.
+- [x] Support for background color specification.
+- [ ] When a Zellij session is detached and reattached, the plugin stops without getting drawing and timer events. [#2575](https://github.com/zellij-org/zellij/issues/2575)
+- [x] Unnecessary borderlines appear when this plugin is placed at the bottom of the workspace with borderless=true.

 ## Note

 ### Operation log in riscv64

-At this time, RISC-V is not yet supported in Wasmer 2.3 used by Zellij.
+At this time, RISC-V is not yet supported in Wasmer 3.1 used by Zellij.
 RISC-V has been supported since Wasmer 3.2.

 ```bash
 $ uname -a